virajpatel4/VPBookStore/VPBookStore/README.txt

-Added a new interface in IRepository and named it as ISP_Call.cs having error in ISP_Call.cs then solved by installing  NuGet package when having issue with Dynamic parameters then add nuget package Dapper with using statement Implemented new class in the repository
+Added a new interface in IRepository and named it as ISP_Call.cs having error in ISP_Call.cs then solved by installing  NuGet package

+Implemented new class in the repository
 Added new class in Repositroy, named it as SP_Call.cs Using appropriate statements we implemented ISP_Call interface.